Nepal Travel Guide Part Four : Annapurna Circuit Trekking

-You will get Internet facilities in most of the places.
-But keep in mind that the speed is not as fast as in your homeland.
+You will get Internet facilities in most places.
+But remember that the speed is not as fast as in your homeland.

-IS THERE AN ATM FACILITY ON THE ROUND ANNAPURNA TREK?
+Q10.
+IS THERE AN ATM FACILITY ON THE AROUND ANNAPURNA TREK?

 No. Make sure you withdraw cash in Besishahar before the trek starts.